makrai/notes/hu2308-latent-state-of-training.md

   * These detour states are generally characterized by specific requirements in metrics such as the L2 norm
-  * eg in the modular arithmetic setting, avoiding detour states requires a “just-right” decrease in the L2 norm–not too little, and not too much
+  * eg in the modular arithmetic setting, avoiding detour states requires a “just-right” decrease in the L2 norm: not too little, and not too much
   * Liu+ (2023): grokking occurs because the weight norm is slow to reach a shell of particular L2 norm in weight space, previously called the “Goldilocks zone” (Fort & Scherlis, 2018)
   * our results suggest that the rate of change is also crucial
     * not only the momentary value of the norm